 6. Use visuals to enhance your forms

 Next on our list of landing page best practices is integrating visuals into your landing page.
 A landing page filled with text and submission forms won’t excite your audience.
 Adding visuals, on the other hand, can entice them to want to engage with your form.

 Their landing page incorporates visuals that make their landing page interesting for their audience.

-You can take a similar approach with your landing pages.
-Try using engaging visuals that align with your branding and landing page’s message.
 Additionally, you can use visuals that guide users to look towards your forms.

 In this example from Uber, the boy on the man’s shoulders directs your eyes straight to the form.
 If you want to have impactful landing pages with forms, use visuals that engage and guide your audience to complete their form submissions.

 Last on our list of landing page best practices is making your forms mobile-friendly.
 People will access your landing pages from mobile devices.
 If you don’t have a mobile-friendly form, you’ll risk these leads going back to the search results.

 To prevent them from bouncing, make sure you integrate responsive design into your landing pages.
 Responsive design ensures your site adapts to whatever device your audience uses.
 It provides them with the best experience and keeps them engaged on your site.

 A great way to create mobile-friendly forms is to use stacked form submissions.
 With stacked forms, all the form lines go vertically down the page.
 It makes it easy for mobile users to submit their information.